hominidae/arcticwiki/planning.md

 I already have a KerberoSDR which I'm looking at playing with as soon as I find a decent source for SMA connectors and RF cable.

 SATNOGS:
 Future tower system being planned for tracking passing satellites.
 I will likely fold in some form of reception for actively tracking satellites and constructing a multi-purpose RF reception tower.
-I'm planning on setting it up to eventually be capable of high gain reception of RF signals from DC to sunlight.
-(Just kidding)
+I'm planning on setting it up to eventually be capable of high gain reception of a variety of RF signals.

 ## Plant monitoring systems
 AGI-ESP8266 project still in progress, a dozen esp8266 microcontrollers on hand pending completion of a side project for accurately bending copper pipe into fancy shapes.